oVirt/ovirt-site/source/release/3.6/index.html.md

 # Install / Upgrade from previous versions

-### ALPHA RELEASE
+### BETA RELEASE

-oVirt 3.6.0 Third Alpha release is available since 2015-07-28.
+oVirt 3.6.0 First Beta release is available since 2015-08-03.
 In order to install it you've to enable oVirt 3.6 pre release repository.

 ### Fedora / CentOS / RHEL